-As on the web interface, if incorrect information is entered into the verification pop up more than 10 times, the customer's account will be marked as INVALID in Chargebee; resulting in the cancelation of subscription on renewal.
-The whole process will have to be repeated with fresh account details in the event of this happening.
-If it occurs on the customer portal, you will be notified by email.
+As on the web interface, if incorrect information is entered into the verification pop up more than 10 times, the customer's account will be marked as INVALID in Chargebee.
+On such events, if you wish to verify again, the whole process will have to be repeated with fresh account details.
+If incorrect information is entered in the customer portal, you will be notified by email.

 The Request Payment Method option is a great way to initiate this process for a new customer.
 Find it under the Actions tab on the customer's page.